LordJatonyas/Synapses-Neurons-Brains/lesson_3.md

 \displaystyle V(t = RC) = IR(1 - e^{-\frac{RC}{RC}}) = IR(1 - e^{-1}) \approx 0.63 IR
 $$

 This parameter governs the speed of the voltage response to a current step input.
 If it's small, it takes shorter to charge / discharge and the opposite is true.
+A ballpark value for the membrane time constant ${\tau_m = RC = 20 milliseconds}$.
+It could go lower than this depending on how leaky the circuit is.

 The neuron's input resistance ${R_{in}}$ is another crucial parameter.
 While it is part of the membrane time constant ${\tau_m}$, it also decides the steady state potential difference that can be reached.
 These 2 serve as the main parameters for understanding the passive linear approximation of the neuron.